-- 17. Failure of trackside equipment including catenary - The infrastructure manager shall determine whether the failure of trackside equipment (including catenary) affects the safe and/or effective operation of trains. - The infrastructure manager shall provide the necessary instructions to the driver of what action to take in the case of such a failure as referenced in this Regulation in point 4.2.1.2.2.3. - If the driver becomes aware of a failure of any trackside equipment (including catenary) that affects the safe and/or effective operation of trains, the driver shall inform the signaller of the situation as soon as possible and follow the instructions given by the signaller. - 18.
-Entering an occupied track section within a station - In case of an unplanned entry into an occupied track, the signaller shall, before authorising the entry to the occupied track, ensure that the involved drivers are informed of the circumstances. - In all cases when a train has to enter an occupied track, the signaller shall obtain confirmation that the occupying train or vehicles is/are at a standstill and will remain at a standstill.
+17. Failure of trackside equipment including catenary

+- The infrastructure manager shall determine whether the failure of trackside equipment (including catenary) affects the safe and/or effective operation of trains. - The infrastructure manager shall provide the necessary instructions to the driver of what action to take in the case of such a failure as referenced in this Regulation in point 4.2.1.2.2.3. - If the driver becomes aware of a failure of any trackside equipment (including catenary) that affects the safe and/or effective operation of trains, the driver shall inform the signaller of the situation as soon as possible and follow the instructions given by the signaller.

+18. Entering an occupied track section within a station

+- In case of an unplanned entry into an occupied track, the signaller shall, before authorising the entry to the occupied track, ensure that the involved drivers are informed of the circumstances. - In all cases when a train has to enter an occupied track, the signaller shall obtain confirmation that the occupying train or vehicles will not move towards the train entering the occupied track.